 The College encourages accurate and prompt reporting of all criminal actions, emergencies, or other incidents occurring on campus, on other property owned by the College, or on nearby public property to the appropriate administrator and appropriate police agencies.
-Such a report is encouraged even when the victim of a crime elects not to make a report or is unable to do so.
+Such a report is encouraged when the victim of a crime elects to, or is unable to, make such a report.

-- All crimes occurring on or near College property should be reported immediately to the BCC Department of Public Safety.
-The number to contact is 911 or BCC Department of Public Safety 24/7 phone number 316-321-7657 and calls will be routed to the closest agency.
-A dispatcher is available 24/7.
-If appropriate, the El Dorado Police Department may also be contacted for assistance if a crime is in progress or there is some other situation posing imminent danger. - Students, staff, and visitors should also report situations to one of the campus security authorities identified above.
+- All crimes occurring on or near College property should be reported immediately to the BCC Police.
+The number to contact is 911 or BCC Police 24/7 phone number 316-321-7657 and calls will be routed to the closest agency.
+A dispatcher is available 24/7. - If a crime is in progress or there is some other situation posing imminent danger, local law enforcement can be reached by dialing 911. - Students, staff, and visitors should also report situations to one of the campus security authorities identified above.
 Once reported, the individual may also be encouraged to report the situation to the appropriate police agency.
 If requested, a College staff member will assist in making the report to police. - Individuals may also report criminal activity through the GrizzlySAFE app.
 Notification through the GrizzlySAFE app is anonymous.